sgoguen/DenseCheck/docs/2025/12/02-Happy-FS-Advent.md

 But if you find yourself being dense about something in your code, or you're being too trusting of the AI-generated code you're tossing into your codebase, maybe enumerative testing à la `DenseCheck` is worth considering.

 Happy Advent of F# and Happy Holidays!

+## Update

+The NuGet package for DenseCheck is available [here](https://www.nuget.org/packages/DenseCheck).

+The source code is available in [02-FS-Advent.fsx](./02-FS-Advent.fsx)